 - Communicate and collaborate with classmates in order to solve a problem

 - Iteratively improve a solution to a problem

 - Identify different strategies used to solve a problem

 Preparation

 For each group

-- □2 sheets of aluminum foil, 5x5 inches in length each
+2 sheets of aluminum foil, 5x5 inches in length each

-- □1 container that can hold 3-5 inches of water
+container that can hold 3-5 inches of water

-- Several paper towels or rags that can be placed under the container
+Several paper towels or rags that can be placed under the container

-- ■15 pennies
+15 pennies

-- One copy of the Aluminum Boats -
+One copy of the activity guide

-Activity Guide

 For the teacher

-- \Box 1 container that can hold 3-5 inches of water
+container that can hold 3-5 inches of water

-- ■50 pennies
+50 pennies

-- Extra paper towels or rags
+Extra paper towels or rags

 Links

 Heads Up!
 Please make a copy of any documents you plan to share with students.

-For the Teachers
+For the Teacher

 - Aluminum Boats Exemplar

 - Code.org How-to Video Playlist

 For the Students

 Aluminum Boats - Activity Guide

 Make a Copy -

+their plan on the second page of the guide.

+Agenda

+Tech Setup

+Before class At the beginning of class

+CSD Pre-Course Survey

+Important!
+Have your students take the CSD Pre-Course Survey!

+Warm Up (10 min)

+Set the Stage

+Activity (30 min)

+Building an Aluminum Boat Iterative Improvement

+Wrap Up (10 mins)

+Discuss the Challenge

+Teaching Guide

 Tech Setup

 Throughout the year, in order for you to be able to see student work, and for students to be able to access online tools and resources, all students need to be in the same section on Code Studio.
 To see assessments and answer keys that Code.org provides, you also need to be a "verified teacher".

 Before class

 Ensure you are registered on Code Studio as a "verified" teacher account

 Anyone can create a teacher account on Code Studio, which means that we need an extra layer of authorization to allow CS Discoveries teachers to see assessments, answer keys, and any other collateral that students should not be able to trivially get access to.
 If you attended a Code.org TeacherCon during the summer, you should already have this access.

 To check whether you have access: